 Dheisheh Refugee Camp I Westbank, Palestine I 2014 - 2019

 After completing my studies in sociology, I moved to Tel Aviv.
 In addition, I received a working grant from the Federal Chancellery for a photographic project in the Palestinian West Bank.
 I was looking for housing on site.
 There were many options in cities like Ramallah or Bethlehem, but an apartment in a refugee camp seemed like the most interesting, sociologically speaking.

 How does society in a 60 years old refugee camp operate?
 How do the precarious living conditions affect the individuals?
-How is the society organized?
+How is society organized?
 What structures are found?
-And how will it impact my personality, my own patterns of behavior and views?
+And how will it impact my personality, my own patterns of behavior, and views?

 The daily routine is influenced by the Muslim culture and religion, a life between Haram and Halal, the forbidden and the permitted.
 The individual scope in between is minimal, especially for women.
 My arrival